 Implant success depends on the quantity and quality of the bone the implant is placed in.

 Traditionally, the upper back jaw has been one of the most difficult areas to successfully place dental implants due to insufficient quantity and quality of bone.
 Bone in this area tends to be less dense than in other areas of your jaw.
-In addition, when an upper molar is lost, your maxillary sinuses, which are behind your cheeks and above your upper molars, pneumatize, or expand downward.
-Whole Dental Wellness offers a varitey of sinus lift procedures depending on what you need to provide you the ability to get dental implants and a beautiful smile.
+In addition, when an upper molar is lost, your maxillary sinuses, which are behind your cheeks and above your upper molars, pneumatized, or expand downward.
+Whole Dental Wellness offers a variety of sinus lift procedures depending on what you need to provide you the ability to get dental implants and a beautiful smile.

 There is a special type of bone surrounding your teeth, called alveolar bone, and exists solely to support your teeth.
-Immediately following tooth extraction, this bone begins to shrink.
+Immediately following a tooth extraction, this bone begins to shrink.

 A socket graft is a bone grafting procedure where the socket, or “hole” present in your jawbone when your tooth is extracted, is filled with bone either immediately following extraction in preparation for a future dental implant or in conjunction with an immediate implant placement that same day.
 With immediate implants, this may be necessary to fill a small gap in the bone surrounding the implant site.
 Early on, the grafting material will support the tissue surrounding the socket, and in time will be replaced by your own new, healthy, natural bone.
 This bone will be an excellent support should you choose later to have dental implant-supported replacement teeth.